Rene d'Harnoncourt: Career

 In 1927, d’Harnoncourt went to work for Frederick W. Davis, who operated one of the most important antiquities and folk art shops in Mexico City.
 Davis was among the first to collect, display and sell the work of the emerging Mexican artists such as Diego Rivera, José Clemente Orozco, and Rufino Tamayo; others who frequented the shop included Miguel Covarrubias and Jean Charlot.
 D'Harnoncourt assisted in buying and selling antiques and contemporary works and also organized displays and exhibits in the showroom.

-In 1929 and 1930 d'Harnoncourt organized an exhibition of Mexican fine and applied arts at the Metropolitan Museum of Art in New York that then traveled to other American cities.
-D'Harnoncourt left Davis’s shop in 1933 and moved to the United States.
+In 1929 and 1930, d'Harnoncourt organized an exhibition of Mexican fine and applied arts at the Metropolitan Museum of Art in New York that then traveled to other American cities.
+D'Harnoncourt left Davis's shop in 1933 and moved to the United States.
 That year, he married Sarah Carr (1903-2001) and became host of the radio program Art in America.
 Among many others, Margaret Lefranc was a guest speaker several times during 1934–1935, educating listeners on American and European art.
 He briefly taught at Sarah Lawrence College.
 In 1936, d'Harnoncourt became the general manager of the Indian Arts and Crafts Board (IACB), a New Deal agency created to revive Native American arts and crafts.
 To promote Native American craftwork, d'Harnoncourt, along with Frederic Huntington Douglas, developed an exhibit of Native American arts and crafts for the 1939 Golden Gate International Exposition in San Francisco.
 Its success led to an even larger show at New York's Museum of Modern Art, the influential Indian Art of the United States exhibition that opened in January 1941.

 In 1944, the Museum of Modern Art appointed D'Harnoncourt to be vice president in charge of foreign activities.
 He proved to be an expert exhibit installer and notable collector.
-In 1949 the museum named him director, a position he would hold until 1967.
+In 1949, the museum named him director, a position he would hold until 1967.
 He was responsible for a series of significant exhibitions over the course of his tenure as director, including Lipchitz (1954), Rodin (1963), and Picasso (1967).
 D'Harnoncourt was also an advisor to Nelson Rockefeller.
-In 1965 he was appointed to a commission to choose modern art works for the Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, New York.
+In 1965, he was appointed to a commission to choose modern art works for the Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, New York.
 He was a tireless advocate of modern art.

 Death and legacy

 D'Harnoncourt retired from the position of director in 1967.
-He was killed on Long Island by a drunk driver roughly a year later.
+He was killed on New Suffolk, Long Island by a drunk driver roughly a year later.

-D'Harnoncourt's only child, Anne Julie d'Harnoncourt (1943–2008), served as Director and eventually CEO of the Philadelphia Museum of Art from 1982 until her death.
+D'Harnoncourt's only child, Anne Julie d'Harnoncourt (1943–2008), served as director and eventually CEO of the Philadelphia Museum of Art from 1982 until her death.